jensgutzeit/pycorewar/README.md

 - ICWS '94 draft (without P-Space)
 - most features of pMARS' parser

-# Requirements
+## Requirements

 You need Python 2 (!) and a recent version of GCC for compiling PyCorewar.

-# How to build
+## How to build

   `python2 setup.py build`

-# How to install
+## How to install

   `python2 setup.py install`

-# Bug reports
+## Bug reports

-Please send any bug reports to [jens@jgutzeit.de](mailto:jens@jgutzeit.de).
+Please send any bug reports to [jens@gutzeit.name](mailto:jens@gutzeit.name).

-# Thanks
+## Thanks

-Writing PyCorewar would have been almost impossible without the help of the Core War Community.
-Special thanks go to
+Writing PyCorewar would have been almost impossible without the help of the Core War Community:

-  Sascha Zapf for endlessly running benchmarks and testsuites and providing lots of ideas.
+- Sascha Zapf for endlessly running benchmarks and testsuites and providing lots of ideas.

-  Albert Ma, Nandor Sieben, Stefan Strack and Mintardjo Wangsaw for writing pMARS
+- Albert Ma, Nandor Sieben, Stefan Strack and Mintardjo Wangsaw for writing pMARS

-  M Joonas Pihlaja for writing exhaust, which made it very easy to understand the inner workings of a MARS
+- M Joonas Pihlaja for writing exhaust, which made it very easy to understand the inner workings of a MARS

-  Martin Ankerl for writing exhaust-ma, where I have found a lot of ideas for optimizing PyCorewar.
+- Martin Ankerl for writing exhaust-ma, where I have found a lot of ideas for optimizing PyCorewar.

-  Michal Janeczek for writing fmars, where I have found even more ideas for optimizing PyCorewar.
+- Michal Janeczek for writing fmars, where I have found even more ideas for optimizing PyCorewar.

-  Paul V-Khoung for several nice chats about optimizing PyCorewar
+- Paul V-Khoung for several nice chats about optimizing PyCorewar